 Dear Experts,

-As per my contract with employer I have notice period of 3 (three) months or 3 (three) months' gross salary in lieu of notice.
-I have also leave sell agreement with employer after termination.
+As per my contract with the employer, I have a notice period of 3 (three) months or 3 (three) months' gross salary in lieu of notice.
+I also have a leave sell agreement with the employer after termination.

 Your expert comments would help me a lot to tackle the situation.